 Use Default Parameter Values and Change Your Viewing Perspective

-Follow the instructions on the Start Using WILSIM-GC page; leave all of the parameters at the default values and click on the "Start" button.
+Follow the instructions on the Start Using WILSIM-GC page to setup the model; leave all of the parameters at the default values and click on the "Start" button.
 Watch the Grand Canyon develop.
 In particular, pay attention to the migration of the knickpoint: the point on the Colorado River where it begins to cut down into the stratigraphy of the canyon.

 These default values were chosen because they will result in the development of a canyon that has a morphology, or form, similar to the Grand Canyon.